-CAFETERIA/SCHOOL NUTRITION PROGRAM
+School Nutrition Program

 The Food and Nutrition Office of the Diocese of Alexandria is in charge of the school lunch program.
 It is the Diocese of Alexandria policy that ALL elementary students must participate in the School Nutrition Program.

-Our school is most fortunate to be able to participate in the Federal Breakfast and Lunch Programs.
-Through these programs, our students are able to receive balanced hot meals daily.
-Participation in the Lunch program by all students is MANDATORY and benefits not only the individual student but also the students as a group.
-Breakfast participation is optional.
+Participation in the lunch program by all students is MANDATORY, while breakfast participation is optional.
 In addition to the nutritional aspects of the program, the social aspect of "breaking bread” with one another is most important.

 FOOD ALLERGY POLICY